dexon-foundation-unofficial-mirror/dekusan/docs/bumping_version.md

-# How to Bump DekuSan's Version Automatically
+# How to Bump DEXON Wallet's Version Automatically

 ```
 npm run version:bump patch
 ```

-DekuSan publishes using a loose [semver](https://semver.org/) interpretation.
+DEXON Wallet publishes using a loose [semver](https://semver.org/) interpretation.
 We divide the three segments of our version into three types of version bump:

 ## Major